I would like to appreciate and share my suggestion regarding the recent meeting of

 disease management while G.

 Bhagawati, Technical Officer gave important tips for control of the insect pests

 under poly house.
-Sikimoni Baruah, T-
+Sikimoni Baruah, T-3 (Farm Management) briefed about the cultivation

-Jumkar Basar, a Progressive Farmer of Basar who had started cultivation of tomato under low cost polyhouse after taking training at KVK, West Siang expressed his satisfaction
+under low cost polyhouse after taking training at KVK, West Siang expressed his satisfaction